LucasVG97/DOM-manipulation/README.md

 ### Challenge 3 - Calculator

 A simple kind of calculator where you check the operator and type the numbers you want on the input field.

+### Challenge 4 - Code Race

+A little challenge where you type your name, click start and stop. the fastest player will be in the local storage.
+All the players will be on ranking with their scores below the stopwatch and in the session storage